July 27, 2016

 Implementing an automated cleaning process with the SaniCab enabled the fruit and vegetable processor to better use its people and technology resources, according to the company’s, Production Supervisor.

 “We can get our sanitation done quicker with Sani-Matic’s cleaning and sanitizing equipment, reducing downtime and allowing us more time to run product,” he said.
-“Essentially, we now get quicker turnaround when starting a new line.
+“Essentially, we now get a quicker turnaround when starting a new line.
 That means we can run later into a shift or start earlier the next day.
-One way or the other we are increasing uptime.”
+One way or the other, we are increasing uptime.”

 “We solved a potential safety hazard,” the Production Supervisor said.
-“With hoses, water and scale buckets that high, there is always potential to drop one.
+“With hoses, water, and scale buckets that high, there is always potential to drop one.

 Both supervisors also commented on the company’s sustainability goals toward saving water and energy.

-“We have a big corporate objective to reduce the amount of water being used,” the Pouch Supervisor added.
-While it is difficult to obtain exact figures on water savings, he added, “Standing on the top of the platform, spraying down scale buckets for two hours, as we did before – I’m sure we’re reducing our water usage.”
+“We have a big corporate objective to reduce the amount of water used,” the Pouch Supervisor added.
+While it is difficult to obtain exact figures on water savings, he continued, “Standing on the top of the platform, spraying down scale buckets for two hours, as we did before – I’m sure we’re reducing our water usage.”